slaveofcode/jkt/README.md

   age: '26'
 })

+console.log(John.toJSON()) // { name: "John Doe", age: 26, birthday: null }
-console.log(John.toJSON()) // produce a pure json data console.log(John.j()) // the shorthand
+console.log(John.j()) // the shorthand method
 ```

 ### One Liner VS Multi Liner

 There is a few method you can follow while making a struct, **One Line** and **Multi Line**.
-If you found it very short struct and don't wanna make a space with using multi lines, you could simply create a struct separated by `comma` like this
+If you found it very short struct and don't wanna make more space with using multi lines, you could simply create a struct separated by comma `,` like this

 ```
 const Animal = jkt`type: String, color: String, isWild: Boolean`